calacuda/prog-bot/README.md

 - use lazy static to start the message bus when necessary (like for tests and stuff)
 - model github and gitlab web-hook data
 - handle utterace detection with a button press
+- build a wake word spotter (utterance detection)
+- make a `beeps-and-jingles` folder to hold beeps and jingles for the `Beep` message type.
+  - make a simple beep
+  - make a chord jingle (min-7th chord played a rolled chord, with a wah-wah effect with an increasing depth, applied to it.)